 - A per-member-per-month (PMPM) for each enrolled member to support medical home services

 - Quarterly performance incentive payments based on regional success on key quality measures

 You must be an enrolled Health First Colorado provider who meets any of the criteria below:

 - An individual physician, advanced practice nurse or physician assistant with a focus on primary care, general practice, internal medicine, pediatrics, geriatrics, or obstetrics and gynecology, OR

 - A Federally Qualified Health Center (FQHC), Rural Health Clinic (RHC) or a clinic or other group practice with a focus on primary care, general practice, internal medicine, pediatrics, geriatrics, or obstetrics and gynecology.

 How do I sign up?

-How are Medicaid clients enrolled into the ACC?
+How are Health First Colorado members enrolled into the ACC?

-Our ACC Client Selection page can help you learn how clients are selected for enrollment.
-Once selected, clients are sent an enrollment letter which includes the opportunity to pick their own PCMP or to opt-out of the ACC program.
+Our ACC Member Selection page can help you learn how members are selected for enrollment.
+Once selected, members are sent an enrollment letter which includes the opportunity to pick their own PCMP or to opt-out of the ACC program.
 Here is an example of an enrollment letter:

 For updates on all of the Department's programs, please see the Provider Bulletins.